 New Hikes & Trails Open in Machu Picchu

-If you didn't make it to Machu Picchu in 2021, don't worry.
-Although it was actually a great year to travel because of reduced crowds, (we had a few visitors who had the entire joint to themselves!) the future is looking good my friends.
-I'm happy to report that visitors to Machu Picchu in 2022 is proving to be full of golden opportunities to explore the land of the Inca.
+What is happening with the hikes inside Machu Picchu National Park?
+Did all the hikes reopen after the pandemic?
+Not exactly!
+Here's what you need to know.
+There are changes in how tickets are being sold and visitor preferences that can affect the availability of Machu Picchu tickets.
+Next year is full of golden opportunities to explore the land of the Inca.
 If you're looking for signs of what's to come, pull up your nearest throne and let me tell you the news about the hikes reopening in Machu Picchu.
 You're going to love it.

-The Peru government website displays all tickets for the Machu Picchu hikes, including Wayna Picchu and Machu Picchu Mountain.
-You can buy these tickets yourself on the official Machu Picchu government website.
+The Peru government website displays all tickets for the Machu Picchu hikes, You can buy these tickets yourself online.
+Each hike is paired with at least 1 of 4 circuits inside the city.

-Are all trails and hikes at Machu Picchu open in 2022?
+Are all trails and hikes at Machu Picchu open?

-Ever since UNESCO called out Peru (was it 2016?) for allowing Machu Picchu to get hammered by excessive tourism, the Peruvian government has been whittling away at all the willy-nilly roving that visitors were once able to do at Machu Picchu.
+Yes.
+Ever since UNESCO called out Peru (was it 2016?) for allowing Machu Picchu to get hammered by excessive tourism, the Peruvian government has been chipping away at all the willy-nilly roving that visitors were once able to do at Machu Picchu.
 With just one entry ticket, you could enter and exit as much as you wanted in the same day.
 You could go to the bathroom as many times as you liked.
 You could walk in any direction and on any path.
 It was glorious!
 Of course the downside was the gridlock of humans trying to pass each other on steep narrow paths.
 I kind of miss the bottlenecks of people standing behind someone creeping slowly up the steep steps that led to the guard shack.
 All the people at the back of the line would watch the slow person lift a foot into the air, pause, breath, and in slow motion, move the foot forward then drop to the ground and rest for about 5 minutes before they could lift the next foot.
 But it wasn't all bad.
-It was actually amazing to sit on the protuberances on the uppper terraces.
-I took a group of teens there in 2007 and we sat in silence just trying to soak it all up.
-Which is practically impossible!
+On my visits to Machu Picchu in the early years (after 2007), we could stand close enought to the Sacred Rock with outstretched arms, we thought we could feel the vibration of the voices of the ancient Inca who once lived there.
+But alas, those days are over.

 However, people are welcome to buy additional entry tickets.
 That's what I would do.
 If you have the stamina to tour circuit 3 on the same day you hike in, do it.
 Then buy (in advance of course) additional general entry tickets to use after a night of rest in the village of Aguas Calientes.
 Go back and tour circuit 2 (the most thorough IMHO) or 1,3,4.
 It's your choice.
 The tickets are around $50 USD per person.
 When compared to the thousands of dollars you're spending to get there, it seems trivial to quibble about 50 bucks.